Staff

 Clinician

-Hi I am Ashley!
+Hi, I am Ashley!
 I have pursued a Master’s degree in Clinical Mental Health Counseling from Wichita State University.
-I have a variety of experience working with children and families in foster care.
+I have a variety of experiences working with children and families in foster care.
 My areas of interest are Depression, Anxiety, Stress Management, Attachment difficulties, Adoption, Self-regulation, Self-Worth, and PTSD.
-I look forward to having the opportunity to learn and grow alongside my clients and assist them in working toward their desired goals.
+I look forward to learning and growing alongside my clients and assisting them in working toward their desired goals.

 amy